adgreenie/YouQueue/project-worksheet.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-- User creation and authorization
+- User creation and authentication/authorization
-- Ability to add friends
+- Password hashing for security
-- Share and display YouTube videos and messages with friends
+- Share YouTube videos and messages with friends
+- Display playable videos and messages in feed
-- Watch and favorite shared posts
+- Ability to delete account and associated posts

 #### PostMVP

-- Upload profile picture directly (instead of URL)
+- Upload profile picture
 - Loading/posting/scrolling animations
-- Mutual friends list
+- Friend list

 ## Time Frame